intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Many problems that might lead to applications of the robustness principle are avoided for protocols under active maintenance.
-Active protocol maintenance is where a community of protocol designers, implementers, and deployers work together to continuously improve and evolve protocols long with implementations and deployments of those protocols.
+Active protocol maintenance is where a community of protocol designers, implementers, and deployers work together to continuously improve and evolve protocols along with implementations and deployments of those protocols.
 A community that takes an active role in the maintenance of protocols can greatly reduce and even eliminate opportunities to apply the robustness principle.